Cats in the Garden

 When a lot of plants are in one area the tiny army of upturned forks serves as a visual deterrent, as well, so cats will find other places to dig.
 This method also helps deter raccoons from digging for grubs in the same places.

 The downside to using the forks is that they are not meant to be in the sun, and the UV rays break them down within one season.
 If you have access to another kind of pointy item that is easily seen and more durable, or that breaks down, I would use that.
-One suggestion that I have also used successfully is trimmed blackberry brambles.
+I have also successfully used trimmed blackberry brambles and small stalks of bamboo with little pokey branches sticking out of them.

 Benefits of Cats in Your Garden

 While the litter box thing is really annoying, cats also serve a great purpose in the garden.
-They can help kill or deter vermin, like rats and gophers, and can keep birds away if they are congregating in your garden during the day.
-Keeping them from defecating in the garden should be your primary goal, not eliminating their presence altogether.
+They can help kill or deter vermin, like rats and gophers, and can keep birds away if they are congregating in your garden for a snack during the day.
+Keeping them from defecating and urinating in the garden should be your primary goal, not eliminating their presence altogether.